 Q: Why is it important to include the GRT Code on the Purchase Agreement?

-A: It is important to enter the correct GRT Code on the Purchase Agreement to inform the title company of the correct tax code so they could verify the current gross receipts tax rate for that particular address.
+A: It is important to enter the correct GRT Code on the Purchase Agreement to inform the title company of the correct tax code so they can verify the current gross receipts tax rate for that particular address.
 There are several properties in the metropolitan area that are located in “Albuquerque”, however, the property may be located within a county pocket, therefore, the tax code and gross receipts tax rate will be different from the Albuquerque tax rate.

 Q: How can a buyer’s broker verify whether the Tax Code is correct?